superduper-io/superduper/docs/_build/html/_sources/index.rst.txt

 +++++++++++++++++++++

 SuperDuperDB is a project which aims to facilitate building and integrating AI models together with data.
-It does this by providing and open-source AI model development and production environment together with PyTorch and MongoDB.
+It does this by providing an open-source AI model development and production environment together with PyTorch and MongoDB.

 * SuperDuperDB allows users to integrate PyTorch models into MongoDB.